SAP Sales Cloud V2: The Complete Guide for 2026

 How is SAP Sales Cloud V2 different from Salesforce?

-V2’s primary advantage is native SAP ecosystem integration — direct connections to S/4HANA, BTP, and other SAP CX modules without middleware.
+V2’s primary advantage is native SAP ecosystem integration: direct connections to S/4HANA, BTP, and other SAP CX modules without middleware.
 Salesforce holds 20.7% CRM market share (IDC, 2025) and offers broader third-party integrations, but requires middleware for SAP connectivity.
-For organisations already running SAP ERP, V2 reduces integration complexity and total cost of ownership significantly.
+If you’re already running SAP ERP, V2 reduces integration complexity and total cost of ownership significantly.
+If you’re not running SAP, different conversation.

 Can we migrate from C4C (V1) to V2?

-Yes, but it’s a migration, not an upgrade — V2 is a different codebase.
+Yes, but it’s a migration, not an upgrade.
+V2 is a different codebase.
 SAP provides migration tools for core data (accounts, contacts, opportunities), but custom configurations and extensions need to be rebuilt using V2’s architecture.
-We typically recommend a phased migration: go live on V2 with core features first, then migrate advanced configurations over 2-3 months.
+We typically recommend a phased approach: go live on V2 with core features first, then migrate advanced configurations over 2-3 months.

 Does Sales Cloud V2 work for small businesses?

 V2 scales from mid-market to enterprise.
-For small teams (under 20 users), the cost per user and BTP infrastructure may be more than needed — evaluate whether a focused implementation with core features justifies the investment compared to simpler CRM alternatives.
+For small teams (under 20 users), the cost per user and BTP infrastructure may be more than you need.
+Evaluate whether a focused implementation with core features justifies the investment compared to simpler CRM alternatives.
 For teams above 20 users with existing SAP infrastructure, V2 becomes the more cost-effective choice long-term.

 What integrations does V2 support out of the box?